[Mkguild] The Last Tale of Yajakali - Chapter XLVI

 Carefully, Agathe stepped over the black

-line that kept it’s power contained.
+line that kept its power contained.
 Only a tiny

 amount of space was left for her to work, and she